Namanj/Mortgage-Market-Tri-Analysis/README.md

 ### Approach
 I spent quite some time reducing the dimensionality of my data by sub-selecting the categorical variables based on signal to noise ratio, sub-selecting the numerical columns by thinking about how they would correlate with my dependent variable, and by doing some feature engineering.
 I eventually decided to use these features in my model:
 - a

+I eventually decided to use the AdaBoost ensemble model, which I tuned using a GridSearch.
+The code can be found HERE

 ### Results
 Classifying the 3% signal proved to be quite a challenge.
 The firm told me that their cost of making a call